dainguyen23/road-to-expertise/index.rst

 ============================================
 A Software Engineer, with a *B.S. in Computer Science*, currently targeting *Python*, *Django* framework and relational databases (*SQLite*, *PostgreSQL*, etc).
 I also have other interests regarding *Cybersecurity* and *Networking* and have achieved *CompTIA Cybersecurity Analyst (CySA+)* certification, so far.

 This is but the beginning!
 I'm looking to expand my knowledge and document my journey on becoming an expert in my fields of interest, right here!
-This site will serve as my portfolio and my very own encyclopedia!
+This site will serve as a *sort of* portfolio and my very own encyclopedia!

 You can navigate to specific sections using the menu bar on your left!
 Feel free to take a look!